Dollar bides time ahead of anticipated Fed rate cut

 Britain will hold its first December election in almost a century after Prime Minister Boris Johnson won approval from the House of Commons on Tuesday for an early ballot aimed at breaking the deadlock over the UK leaving the European Union

-The British pound was last at $1.2874 GBP=D3, little changed on the day and below five-month highs hit earlier this month.
-It was also steady at 86.34 pence EURGBP=D3.
+The British pound was last at $1.2874, little changed on the day and below five-month highs hit earlier this month.
+It was also steady at 86.34 pence.

 “Johnson has cross-party support and (the opposition) Labour Party has lost a fair lot of the credibility it had in the 2017 election,” said MUFG’s Halpenny.